 - Adding Character with Easy Door Trim

-Take a step down from the entry to the right and you’re in our living room.
-Here are some of the things we’ve done in this room:
+Take a step down from the entry to the right and you're in the living room.
+Here are some of the things we did in this room:

-I love our dining room!
-I especially love the large French doors we added – they add a huge amount of light and completely changed the feeling of the room.
+I may have loved the dining room most of all!
+Especially the large French doors we added to help the indoor-outdoor flow.
+They added a huge amount of light and completely changed the feeling of the room.

-And I’m completely over-the-moon with our farmhouse kitchen!
+The farmhouse kitchen was a joy to cook in!
 We remodeled this room in phases over a period of 8 years.
-Read more about one of my favorite rooms in our house in these articles:
+Read more about one of my favorite rooms in the house in these articles:

 - Phase one: Painting with the Great Room